-10 of the most common conditions that qualify for disability are Arthritis, Heart Disease, Degenerative Disc Disease, Respiratory Illness, Mental Illness, Cancer, Stroke, Nervous System Disorders, Diabetes, Immune System Disorders.
+10 of the most common conditions that qualify for disability benefits are Arthritis, Heart Disease, Degenerative Disc Disease, Respiratory Illness, Mental Illness, Cancer, Stroke, Nervous System Disorders, Diabetes, Immune System Disorders.

 If you have any of the above disorders, there is a good chance of your disability claim being approved.
 Be sure to get help by taking a Free Case Evaluation to see if you qualify for disability benefits today.
 So what conditions qualify for disability?